cloudsteak/dora-mcp-server/README.md

 # DORA MCP server

 This repository contains the source code for the DORA MCP (Model Context Protocol) server.
 The DORA MCP server is designed to facilitate communication and data exchange between different components of the DORA system using the MCP protocol.

+## DORA: Documentation Orchestration & Review Assistant

+**Tag line:** Your intelligent partner in documentation.

 ## DORA MCP based architecture

 This sequence diagram illustrates the interaction flow between a user, a large language model (LLM), a DORA Agent (acting as an MCP client), and the MCP Server (implemented with FastAPI):